-This is important because it can determine whether or not you'd actually be able to collect any damages award that a jury hands you after a personal injury trial.
+This is important because it can determine whether or not you'd actually be able to collect any damages award a jury hands you after a personal injury trial.
 Having a judgment in your favor is one thing, but collecting on that judgment is another story, and the story may not have such a happy ending when the defendant has no applicable insurance coverage in place, and very little in the way of assets.
-Especially if your injuries weren't all that serious and your own insurance coverage might provide a satisfactory solution, you might want to think twice before filing a lawsuit against someone who has no insurance.
+Consider the extent of your injuries and whether your own insurance coverage might provide a satisfactory solution.
+If you weren't seriously hurt, fault for the accident isn't clear-cut, and you have health insurance coverage, you might want to think twice before filing a lawsuit against someone who has no insurance.

 In most attorney-client agreements in personal injury cases, the attorney works on a "contingency" basis, meaning the client pays nothing unless there is a settlement or court judgment in the client's favor.
 Then, the attorney takes an agreed-upon percentage of the settlement or judgment, as a fee for services.